Alien-Worlds/the-lore/README.md

 'But if we don't return it,' argued Jora Alen, one of the more moderate members of the council, 'we're inviting war.
 The Azurion Inc. have the numbers and the firepower.
 We can't win.'

 Dria leaned forward, her mechanical eyes glowing faintly.
 'We don't need to win a war.
-We just need to make them realize that we’re not worth the effort.
+We just need to make them realize that we're not worth the effort.
 If we complete the prototype and harness the Trilium ourselves, we'll have the power to defend ourselves.
 We'll be untouchable.'

 With a calm voice, Cale spoke up.
 'And what happens after that, Dria?
 Sure, we discover our Trilium power, but what do we really become in the process?
 We lose sight of who we are when we replace ourselves more and more with machines.'